Killbill Society

 Killbill Society: Amader Kono Shakha Nei is a 2025 Indian Bengali-language black comedy romantic thriller film written and directed by Srijit Mukherji.
-Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, the film is a sequel to Mukherji's film Hemlock Society (2012).
+Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, the film is a legacy sequel to Mukherji's film Hemlock Society (2012).
 It stars Parambrata Chatterjee and Koushani Mukherjee in lead roles, while Biswanath Basu, Sandipta Sen and Anindya Chatterjee play other pivotal roles.

-Inspired by a real-life incident involving Angelina Jolie, the film revolves around Poorna, who hires a contract killer to kill herself.
+Inspired by a real-life incident involving Angelina Jolie, the film revolves around an aspiring actress Poorna, who hires Ananda Kar of Hemlock Society, now a contract killer, to kill herself.
 The film was announced in February 2025, also commencing its principal photography the same month.
 It marks the eighth collaboration between Mukherji and Chatterjee.
 Music of the film is composed by Anupam Roy, Ranajoy Bhattacharjee and Tamalika Golder, while Indraadip Dasgupta provides its score.
 Indranath Marick handled the cinematography and Sanglap Bhowmick edited the film.

 Killbill Society was theatrically released on 11 April 2025, coinciding with Pohela Baishakh.
+The film, like its predecessor, became a box-office success, though it received lukewarm reception from critics.
+Nevertheless, the soundtrack turned out to be a chartbuster for both critics and audience alike.